 Editor's note: The security issue, e.g. whether the selected list of network assisted UE is allowed to have the Ranging/SL positioning information of the target UE, is FFS, which will be evaluated in SA WG3.

-From the security point of view, the system should be able to store the authorization information and determine whether an entity (a UE or network function or 3rd party server) is authorized to use Ranging/Sidelink Positioning service.
-Based on the authorization checking, the access to Ranging/Sidelink positioning services can be controlled.
+From the security point of view, the system should be able to store the authorization information and determine whether an entity (a UE or network function or 3rd party server) is authorized to use Ranging/Sidelink Positioning service and obtain Ranging/Sidelink Positioning result of UEs.
+Privacy is UE specific, service authorization without identifying the UE is not able to meet the privacy requirement of the UE.
+Based on the authorization checking, the access to and exposure of Ranging/Sidelink positioning services can be controlled.

 5.2.2 Security threats